 THE BLACK EAGLES NEED YOUR HELP

 This LIVE camera is dedicated to broadcasting the wild Black Eagles of Roodekrans from Johannesburg, South Africa.
-This latest conservation project focuses on the ambitious task of capturing the breeding cycle of the black eagles as they attempt to raise a new chick.
+This latest conservation project focuses on the ambitious task of capturing the breeding cycle of the Black Eagles as they attempt to raise a new chick.
 What makes it so ambitious is that the nest of this particular pair of eagles is embedded into the sheer rock face of a 50 metre (164 feet) high cliff.
 To bring the story to people’s computer screens would require not only the use of some ground breaking technology but also an installation team complete with avid and experienced rock climbers.

-Black Eagle 2013 Camera Setup
+Black Eagle 2015 Camera Setup